 "Job satisfaction is really important and for me, that comes from being able to help other people.
-I grew up in Stafford and when I finish work at the end of each day, I know I've made a positive difference in my own community."
+I grew up in Stafford and when I finish work at the end of each day, I it's good to be know I've made a positive difference in my own community." in a job where there is such a huge demand in this area, is made available as soon as possible after a tenancy ends.

 Having stepped-up to a role with more responsibility in 2020, Joe has become a voids and lettings team leader covering the Stafford area.
 It's his team who help people and families find a home that meets their needs.
-They also make sure that affordable housing for which there is such a huge demand in this area, is made available as soon as possible after a tenancy ends.

-"I've had quite a wide range of roles, beginning on reception where I was the first person that people met when they visited our office.
-I've enjoyed everything I've done and the great thing is that Housing Plus Group very much recognises the talent and contribution of the people who work here.
+They also make sure that affordable housing for which met when they visited our office.
+I've enjoyed everything I've done and the great thing is that Housing Plus Group very much recognises the talent and contribution of people who work here.
 I've been encouraged to develop my career, given opportunities to progress and even won awards.